chukshon/React-mini-project-basic-review-app/README.md

 # React-project-basic-review-app.
 This is a basic review app that renders list of reviews, built with React, Html and CSS.
+In this app, there will be a list of reviews where a user can navigate through the reviews whether foward or backwards with a prev and next button.
+Also there'll be a random button where a user can randomly show a review.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).